noxPHX/Power-Hole/README.md

 Power-Hole is a simple Docker Compose stack featuring [PowerDNS](https://github.com/PowerDNS/pdns), [PowerDNS-Admin](https://github.com/ngoduykhanh/PowerDNS-Admin) and [Pi-hole](https://github.com/pi-hole/pi-hole) for a quick & easy DNS setup.

+> [!NOTE]
-*This project is intended to meet my personal requirements and thus fulfill a very specific need (see more below).*
+> This project is intended to meet my personal requirements and thus fulfill a very specific need (see more below).

 ## Introduction 🖋️
 [PowerDNS](https://github.com/PowerDNS/pdns) is a suite of various pieces of software which provide an authoritative and a recursive DNS server as well as a load balancer.